EnzoZirotti/bikesharing/README.md

   ![Screenshot](images/august_peak_hours.PNG)

-- Finally I think that knowing the best starting location is ideal to tie in the data for where to optimize maximus business.
+- Finally I think that knowing the best starting location is ideal to tie in the data for where to optimize and maximize business.

   ![Screenshot](images/start_locations.PNG)